shashank-KU/OmniCorr/README.md

 install_pak(packages)
 ```

-You can install the development version of OmniCorr like so:
+You can install the development version of OmniCorr:

 ``` r
 devtools::install_github("shashank-KU/OmniCorr")